 The categorisation of the intervention type and components followed that used by Lytras et al. (2016).
-Error!
-Reference source not found. below, reproduced from Lytras et al. (2016)'s review, gives their definitions of the categories.
+Table 1 below, reproduced from Lytras et al. (2016)'s review, gives their definitions of the categories.

-Description / examples Any measure to make vaccination easier and more convenient, such as: free vaccine (without cost); extended vaccination hours; vaccination at the workplace using mobile carts; peer vaccination; vaccination fair.
-Non-educational measures to advertise any aspect of vaccination: posters, pamphlets, flyers, letters, reminders, newsletters, badges, etc. Also: personal advocacy (vaccination "champions"), provision of feedback regarding vaccination goals.
-Formal educational interventions such as: presentations, lectures, video projections, meetings, questionnaires, etc. At the individual level (gifts, perks, raffles, etc.) or at the group level (vaccination fair with free drinks, bonus/reward for meeting vaccination targets, etc.).
-Declination forms; vaccination mandates with no severe consequences mandate for unvaccinated HCWs, or without enforcement.
+Component Description / examples Increased Any measure to make vaccination easier and more convenient, such as: access free vaccine (without cost); extended vaccination hours; vaccination at the workplace using mobile carts; peer vaccination; vaccination fair.
+Increased Non-educational measures to advertise any aspect of vaccination: awareness posters, pamphlets, flyers, letters, reminders, newsletters, badges, etc. Also: personal advocacy (vaccination "champions"), provision of feedback regarding vaccination goals.
+Education Formal educational interventions such as: presentations, lectures, video projections, meetings, questionnaires, etc. Incentives At the individual level (gifts, perks, raffles, etc.) or at the group level (vaccination fair with free drinks, bonus/reward for meeting vaccination targets, etc.).
+"Soft" Declination forms; vaccination mandates with no severe consequences mandate for unvaccinated HCWs, or without enforcement.
 "Hard" Mandatory vaccination as a condition for employment, or with severe mandate restrictions for unvaccinated HCWs (such as forbidding patient contact or having to wear a mask).

 Table 1.
-Intervention categories and effectiveness findings (reproduced from Lytras effectiveness findings) t al. 2016)
+Intervention categories and effectiveness findings (reproduced from Lytras et al. 2016)

 It should be noted that in both Lytras et al. (2016)'s meta-analysis, and in our analysis below, the categories are not exclusive: rather, all interventions were coded with every component they contained.
 As set out below, most interventions included components from more than one category, so there is substantial overlap between them.
-(Issues with the use of this framework are discussed further on p.27 below.)
+(Issues with the use of this framework are discussed further on p.25 below.)

-As shown in Error!
-Reference source not found. below and discussed further at the end of this chapter (p.29), most studies included in Lytras et al. (2016)'s meta-analysis used single-group (uncontrolled) designs, which cannot provide conclusive evidence of effectiveness.
+As shown in Table 2 below and discussed further at the end of this chapter (p.27), most studies included in Lytras et al. (2016)'s meta-analysis used single-group (uncontrolled) designs, which cannot provide conclusive evidence of effectiveness.
 The results of the meta-analysis should thus be interpreted with caution.